apolites1225/ecommerce-revenue-analysis/README.md

 ### Customer Behavior

 * Repeat customers represent ~3% of customers but generate ~5.6% of total revenue
-* Indicates a small but valuable high-frequency customer segment
 * Suggests opportunity for retention strategies and loyalty programs

 ### Geographic Revenue Distribution